ideka/AugTyr/README.md

   * `"NeglectBlit"` Tell Unity to let the code decide what to blit, then blit nothing.

-  * `"ColorIndexed"` Instruct Windows to treat a certain color as transparency, and paint that color as the background.
+  * `"ByColor"` Instruct Windows to treat a certain color as transparency, and paint that color as the background.
 Not recommended as it is slower than the other options, and doesn't allow for semitransparency.

 ### Behavior options